 The following restrictions shall apply when allocating surface water derived from the Lake Okeechobee Waterbody for consumptive use within the Lake Okeechobee Basin as depicted in Figure 3-3.
 This rule is a component of the recovery strategy for MFLs for Lake Okeechobee, as set forth in Chapter 40E-8, F.A.C., to address lower lake management levels and storage under the U. S. Army Corps of Engineers' interim Lake Okeechobee Regulation Schedule (LORS), adopted to protect the public health and safety (April 28, 2008).
-Compliance with this rule along with the other criteria contained in https://docs.py.ncbe/the-publichealth-and-safety, to prevent interference among legal users of Lake water, to be consistent with the MFL recovery strategy as defined in Rule 40E-8.421, F.A.C., and to ensure that water necessary for Everglades restoration is not allocated for consumptive use.
+Compliance with this rule along with the other criteria contained in this the Applicant's Handbook implements the objectives of the District to protect the public health and safety, to prevent interference among legal users of Lake water, to be consistent with the MFL recovery strategy as defined in Rule 40E-8.421, F.A.C., and to ensure that water necessary for Everglades restoration is not allocated for consumptive use.